mumu2117/mumu2117.github.io/_posts/2020-02-14-sinatra_portfolio_project_using_mvc.markdown

 This is how the two files work.
 These files are under the "View" folder which is the V of the MVC model, under a file in View.
 Once logged in a user can add a New Experience (which is the create file create),edit an Experience (/edit), or Add a New Experience from Another User  (which is why we have the create_from_user file under).

 Finally, I did my styling using, CSS and, had a lot of fun with it.
-I use layout.erb to incorporate the DRY principle of "yield."
+I used layout.erb to incorporate the DRY principle of "yield."
 In layout.erb, we need to add a yield wherever we want the other page content to be loaded in this case "index.erb."

 I had tons of fun doing this project and am excited to see what we have waiting on our rails project.